Passer rating

 Passer rating (also known as passing efficiency in college football) is a measure of the performance of passers, primarily quarterbacks, in gridiron football.
 There are two formulas currently in use: one used by both the National Football League (NFL) and Canadian Football League (CFL), and the other used in NCAA football.
 Passer rating is calculated using a player's passing attempts, completions, yards, touchdowns, and interceptions.
 Passer rating in the NFL is on a scale from 0 to 158.3.
 Passing efficiency in college football is on a scale from −731.6 to 1261.6.

 Since 1973, passer rating has been the official formula used by the NFL to determine its passing leader.

-Passer rating is sometimes colloquially referred to as “quarterback rating” or “QB rating”, however the statistic applies only to passing (not to other contributions by a quarterback) and applies to any player at any position who throws a forward pass, not just to quarterbacks.
+Passer rating is sometimes colloquially referred to as quarterback rating or QB rating; however, the statistic applies only to passing (not to other contributions by a quarterback) and applies to any player at any position who throws a forward pass, not just to quarterbacks.
+Other measurements, such as ESPN's total quarterback rating and Pro Football Focus grades have been produced to take account for non-passing contributions or mistakes made by passers.